Learn how long it takes to register as a patent attorney and how much it costs.

 - Pay the registration fee

-The length of the registration process depends on when your academic qualifications and knowledge requirements can be approved by the Board.
+The length of the registration process depends on when your academic qualifications and exemptions (if applicable) can be approved by the Board.

 Once approved, the process takes around 4 weeks to complete.